mattkrick/meteor-leaflet-maps/README.md

 ### Loading Scripts
 Loading js & css when you don't need it isn't cool.
 Now, you can load it the first time it's called.

-    var options = {version: '0.7.0'}; //optional, defaults to current version of 0.7.3 Router.onBeforeAction(function() {
+    Router.onBeforeAction(function() {
       leafletMaps.load({options});
       this.next();